sethreno/ReGitLint/readme.md

     dotnet tool restore
     dotnet regitlint --jenkins

-This will only format the files changed betwen the commit that triggered the build and the commit that triggered the last successful build.
+This will only format the files changed between the commit that triggered the build and the commit that triggered the last successful build.
 This saves a lot of time when compared to formatting all files on a large project.

 ## More Examples:

-* Format everything
+* Run cleanup on entire solution

     `dotnet regitlint`

+* Format only, don't run a full code cleanup

+    `dotnet regitlint --format-only`

-* Format all staged files
+* Clean up all staged files

     `dotnet regitlint -f staged`

-* Format all modified files
+* Clean up all modified files

     `dotnet regitlint -f modified`

-* Format only c# files
+* Clean up only c# files

     `dotnet regitlint -p "**/*.cs"`

-* Format only js files
+* Clean up only js files

     `dotnet regitlint -p "**/*.js"`

-* Format all files modified by commit 3796556
+* Clean up all files modified by commit 3796556

 	`dotnet regitlint -f commits -a 3796556`

-* Format all files modified between commit 6708090 and 3796556
+* Clean up all files modified between commit 6708090 and 3796556

 	`dotnet regitlint -f commits -a 6708090 -b 3796556`

-* Format staged files, return 1 if files change.
+* Clean up staged files, return 1 if files change.
 Handy for git hooks.

     `dotnet regitlint -f staged --fail-on-diff`

-* Format files between commits and return 1 if files change.
+* Clean up files between commits and return 1 if files change.
 Handy for enforcing code formatting on build server.

     `dotnet regitlint -f commits -a 6708090 -b 3796556 --fail-on-diff`